Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 The Matcher decodes the message using `matcher.GPG.private`.

-The Matcher generates an 256-bit AES key `matcher.AES.sessionKey` and encrypts it as follows:
+The Matcher generates an AES-256 key `matcher.AES.sessionKey` and encrypts it as follows:

 ```
 matcher.AES.sessionKey = AES-encrypt(payer.sessionKey)    (3)